maximilian-foerg/AM8-Switchwire-Mod/README.md

 ## FAQ
 ### Could you provide a ready-to-go Marlin or Klipper config for this printer?
 Sadly not.
 This is because I do not have the original Anet A8 board anymore.
 On my prototype, I'm using Klipper together with an MKS Gen L V1.0 Board, TMC 2208 stepper drivers, and a custom print head with a LJ18A3-8-Z/AX bed leveling probe, E3D V6 hotend and a BMG extruder set up as Bowden extrusion system.
 If you think my config can still be helpful to you, I'll be happy to send it to you.
 In the future I'd like to provide ready to use configurations for Marlin and Klipper, but I can't promise that.
-### Why are there three versions of the XZ Joint Rod Clamp (40, 45 and 46mm)?
+### Why are there three versions of the XZ Axis X Rod Mount (40, 45 and 46mm)?
 There are two versions of the Anet A8, one with 45mm spacing between the linear rods of the X-axis, and one with 46mm spacing.
 This also means that the ball bearings on the print head are either 45mm or 46mm apart.
-You need to find out which version of the Anet A8 you have, and print the appropriate version of the rod clamp.
-The 40mm rod clamps are needed for the VORON Afterburner printhead.
+You need to find out which version of the Anet A8 you have, and print the appropriate version of the rod mounts.
+The 40mm rod mounts are needed for the VORON Afterburner.

 ## Printing Tips
 * The number at the end of each file name indicates how often the part must be printed.